dyegoe/devops-challenge/README.md

 ### Terraform

-First of all, verify `variables.tf` and if it has the correct values that you are expecting for.
+First of all, verify `./terraform/variables.tf` and if it has the correct values that you are expecting for.

 The variable `project_name` is used across Terraform to name the resources on AWS.